-All of the screens in the Enhanced Web GUI can be accessed by clicking on the text in the silver navigation bar near the top of the page.
-The currently displayed screen becomes highlights as shown.
+All of the screens in the enhanced web GUI can be accessed by clicking on the text in the navigation bar near the top of the page.
+The currently displayed screen pops out as shown.

-Num Feature Description 1 STX System Type Currently configured hardware setup type.
-This is determined during initial setup of the system and might be 60W or 500W, TX (Transmitter) or Exciter.
-2 Date and Time Real time clock data configured during setup.
-3 Transmitter ON/OFF ON/OFF status of the final RF output (not just the control status).
+Feature Description 1.
+1. STX System Type Currently configured hardware setup type.
+This is determined during initial setup of the system, and Data and The s might be 60W or 500W, TX (transmitter) or Exciter.
+2. Date and Time Real time clock data configured during setup.
+3. Transmitter ON/OFF ON/OFF status of the final RF output (not just the control status).
 Transmitter setups allow RF to be turned on and off with proper login level.
-4 System Block Diagram Overall system status.
+4. System Block Diagram Overall system status.
 Green, amber, and red block colors correspond to front panel LED behaviors.
-See section 6 Front Panel Features for details.
-5 Power Control Set Point Forward power value that automatic power control attempts to converge to.
-Note that Exciter setups do not rely on this.
-External power control from a Transmitter is utilized instead.
-6 Forward Power Internally measured system forward RF power output reading.
-7 Reflected Power Internally measured system reflected RF power reading.
-8 Frequency FM carrier frequency setting.
-9 Modulation Internal frequency modulation peak hold as a percentage of peak deviation from nominal frequency.
-10 Fault/Alarm System faults cause this to display red, and alarms in the system cause this to display amber.
+See section 0 Front Panel Features for details.
+5. Power Control Set Point Forward power value that automatic power control attempts to converge to.
+Note that exciter setups do not rely on this.
+External power control from a , 5 15 transmitter is utilized instead.
+6. Forward Power Internally measured system forward RF power output reading.
+7. Reflected Power Internally measured system reflected RF power reading.
+8. Frequency FM carrier frequency setting.
+9. Modulation Internal frequency modulation peak hold as a percentage of peak deviation from nominal frequency.
+10. Fault/Alarm System faults cause this to display red, and alarms in the system cause this to display amber.
 Check the Logs page for details.